d-alex-hughes/website/_pages/about.md

 social: true
 ---

-I am an adjunct assistant professor in the
-[University of California, Berkeley](http://www.berkeley.edu) [School of Information](https://www.ischool.berkeley.edu).
+Since 2019, I have been appointed as an adjunct assistant professor in the [University of California, Berkeley](http://www.berkeley.edu) [School of Information](https://www.ischool.berkeley.edu).
 In 2016 I received my PhD in Political Science from the